towersvault/shinpokered/README.md

 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
 - There is a new NPC in the north-south underground path that generates mirror matches after beating the elite 4
 - New item M.GENE:
-  - Re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
+  - Re-randomizes a pkmn's DVs to above-average values.
   - Win 5 matches in a row against the random team NPC to get a M.GENE (leaving the area resets the win streak)
 - New item MIST STONE: fully maxes-out a lvl > 30 pokemon's stat exp
 - There are 5 new trainers to find and battle